 Industry 4.0 technologies help manufacturers monitor production processes and make decisions more effectively.
 In a similar way, Business 4.0 technologies can help sales, marketing and customer service teams to take their customer interactions up a notch.

-Our study showed that 40% of salespeople still make decisions based on relationships they have with their existing customers.
+Our study showed that 40% of salespeople still make decisions based on the relationships they have with their existing customers.
 This is dangerous – instinct and rapport are not substitutes for verifiable information.

 Thankfully, the days of schmoozing a potential customer and then hoping for the best are behind us.